Last Updated on

 Hardware/Electronics You’ll Need:

 If this is your first real guitar buy, then you’ll need a few things to protect your solid guitar.
 You might always want to get a head start on some accessories to improve and maximize your playing style whether it be strumming, picking, or both!
-Our “Must-Have Accessories Guide” lists out the essentials in order of what you’ll need and what you may want so that you have your priorities in check.
+Our extensive guide to acoustic & electric guitar accessories lists out the essentials in order of what you’ll need and what you may want so that you have your priorities in check.

 Depending on your vendor, this guitar may come with a CD-1513 deluxe hardshell case, and that will save you more than a few bucks.
 Here’s some other necessities you may want to consider.